VitoMilanese/PhasmoAssist/README.md

 L.CTRL + Q ...
 L.CTRL + Y,
 L.CTRL + A ...
 L.CTRL + H,
 L.CTRL + Z ...
 L.CTRL + N - exclude a ghost from the list.
+You can switch the L.CTRL button to L.ALT button in the config.cfg by replacing 0 with 1 in the 12th line.

-You can change the text size in the config.cfg file.
+Also you can change the text size in the config.cfg file.

 ---------------------------------------------------